eden1621/AccountingLedger2/README.md

 System.out.print(ask);
 answer = myScanner.nextLine().trim();
 if (answer.isEmpty()) {
-//if the users pass empty input this will be display and continue asking the question.
+//if the users pass empty input, this will be displayed and continue asking the question.
 System.out.println("Input cannot be empty.
 Please enter a valid response.");
 } else {
 break;